University Administrative Policies

 2.3.
 Timeliness

 A cost transfer must be made as soon as the need for it is identified.
-Supporting documentation for any cost transfer submitted later than ninety (90) days after the original date of the transaction must include an explanation for the delay and approval of the dean or director.
+Supporting documentation for any cost transfer submitted later than ninety (90) days after the original date of the transaction must include an explanation for the delay and approval of the applicable dean or director.
 A more restrictive deadline may apply if required by the sponsoring agency.
 It should be noted that corrections in the government's favor have no time limit, and the close-out of a sponsored project does not affect the obligation of the University to return funds due as a result of later refunds, corrections, or other transactions.

 2.4.
 Supporting Documentation